 The Fund measures and recognises financial assets and liabilities at fair value through profit or loss on a recurring basis.

+• Financial assets at fair value through profit or loss (see Note 5)

 The Fund has no assets or liabilities measured at fair value on a non-recurring basis in the current reporting period.